U.S. Air Force Academy Coronavirus Updates

 September 2, 2020 – Cadet Wing COVID-19 Protocol Compliance

-Colorado and El Paso County have increasing supplies of the COVID vaccination.
+Colorado and El Paso County have increasing supplies of the COVID vaccination and boosters.
 USAFA personnel and medical beneficiaries may elect to obtain this vaccination in the local community rather than through USAFA vaccine distributions.
 Active Duty, Guard, Reserve personnel assigned/attached to USAFA who receive the COVID vaccine outside of the 10th Medical Group are asked to bring a copy of the vaccine information to their primary care provider or our immunizations clinic.
 To find the vaccine in the local area, click here.

 USAFA personnel are slowly transitioning back to a modified workplace that reduces the risk of viral transmission.
 Such modifications include assigning blue/silver team work shifts so not all workers are working at the same time, rearrangement of the workplace to separate workers by six feet or more and ensuring hand sanitizer and cleaning products are readily available.